zerok/zerokspot.com/content/weblog/2017/writethedocs-na.md

 ## Conclusion

-As you can imagine from what I've written above, the trip to Portland was once again well worth it for WriteTheDocs alone 😉 The event simple has an awesome atmosphere and fosters a level of community that you don't want to miss if you are doing anything that is even just related to documentation.
+As you can imagine from what I've written above, the trip to Portland was once again well worth it for WriteTheDocs alone 😉 The event simply has an awesome atmosphere and fosters a level of community that you don't want to miss if you are doing anything that is even just related to documentation.
 Huge thanks to Eric and everyone else involved with the event for simply great four days!
 And